p3r7/blog/_posts/2020-09-02-emacs-in-odd-places.md

 [^4]: I personally use an iPad connecting to my Android phone with [Blink shell](https://blink.sh/).

 [^5]: The [wiki has a page dedicated to the Zaurus line](https://www.emacswiki.org/emacs/EmacsForZaurus).
 See also [this more generic page about PDAs](https://www.emacswiki.org/emacs/Emacs_and_EmacsWikiMode_on_PDAs).

-## Hacker News

-I was quite surprised to see that this post got submitted to Hacker News and [won the front page lottery](https://news.ycombinator.com/item?id=25108697#25111009).